ashishsahani/automation-script/README.md

 Python Scripts to perform automation

 1. Create a folder name .aws in home directory
-2. Create a file 'credentials' inside .aws directory and add your aws access key id a
+2. Create a file 'credentials' inside .aws directory and add your aws access key and secret

 ```
   [default]